vineyard-bloom/vineyard-bloom-hub/content/server.md

 * A web service should never return a redirect (any HTTP status code within the ```300``` range).
 Redirects are an HTML UX mechanic.

-* Unless a web service is only consumed by a single website or by an internal server infrastructure, web services must support versioning and have a required version parameter.
+* Unless a web service is only consumed by a single website or by an internal server infrastructure, web services should support versioning and have a required version parameter.

-* Web service URL paths must be distinctly separate from static content URL paths.
+* Web service URL paths should be distinctly separate from static content URL paths.

     * Bad: `/images/` and `/users`